- seaport in Tyne and Wear, N England, north of Leedsin full New′cas·tle-upon·-Tyne′

 - seaport in E New South Wales, Australia, on the Pacific

-- or Newcastle upon Tyne(tīn) A borough of northeast England on the Tyne River north of Leeds.
-Built on the site of a Roman military station, it became a coal-shipping port in the 13th century and was the principal center for coal exports after the 16th century.
+- or Newcastle upon Tyne A city of northeast England on the Tyne River north of Leeds.
+Founded as a Roman military station, it became a coal-shipping port in the 1200s.
 Its prominence in the trade gave rise to the expression to carry coals to Newcastle, meaning “to do something superfluous or unnecessary.”x

 - A city of southeast Australia northeast of Sydney.
 Like the English city for which it was named, it is a coal-shipping port.x

 - Stavanger is the first port of call for northward-bound passenger steamers from Hull and Newcastle, and has regular services from all the Norwegian coast towns, from Hamburg, &c.
 A railway runs south along the wild and desolate coast of Jaederen, one of the few low and unprotected shores in Norway, the scene of many wrecks.

 - It has also been conferred during the closing years of the 19th century by letters patent on other cities - Birmingham, Liverpool, Manchester, Bristol, Sheffield, Leeds, Cardiff, Bradford, Newcastle-on-Tyne, Belfast, Cork.

 - In Edinburgh, Glasgow, and elsewhere in Scotland, and in London (through the county council), Newcastle and other English towns, the corporations have laid down greens in public parks and open spaces.

 - 1696 Renatus Harris, Newcastle on-Tyne.